Trafficking Risk in Sub-Saharan African Supply Chains

 Freedom of Association

-The law provides for the right of workers to bargain collectively and to strike.
-Strikes require notification prior to being organized.
-Strikes are liable to be prohibited by the government under the condition that the activity negatively influences the economy or national interest.[28]
-Antiunion discrimination is not permitted by the law.
-Rather, labor laws seek to provide reinstatement for workers in the instance of being fired for union activity.
-The U.S. Department of State noted that civil servants, public employees, domestic workers, agricultural workers, migrant workers and those working in export processing zones do not receive legal protections related to labor.[29]
+The law provides for the right of workers to bargain collectively and to strike but is carefully regulated.
+Strikes require notification to the government prior to being organized, and are restricted to a maximum duration of about 1 and a half weeks per year for all employees.
+Strikes are also liable to be prohibited by the government under the condition that the activity negatively influences the economy or national interest.
+[27]Anti-union discrimination is not permitted by the law.
+Labor laws seek to provide reinstatement for workers in the instance of being fired for union activity.
+The U.S. Department of State noted that civil servants, public employees, domestic workers, agricultural workers, migrant workers, those working in export processing zones, and those working in the informal sector do not receive legal protections related to labor.
+[28]

 Working Conditions